-The regression results indicate a strong association between education and salary levels, with higher education closely related to higher salary.
-Full details of the probit regression models are given in Annex Tables A.2 and A.3 and margins are reported in Annex Table A.1.
+The regression results indicate a strong association between education and salary levels, with higher education closely related to higher salary.24 Full details of the probit regression models are given in Annex Tables 2 and 3 and margins are reported in Annex Table 1.

-For the higher salary range (BDT 30,000-40000), we note the importance of educational status.
-While this is significant at each level of education, the probability of obtaining that level of salary is highest for MA (16.6 per cent), followed by BA (12.7 per cent) and the least for HSC (3.3 per cent).
+For the higher salary range (BDT 3000-40000) we note the importance of educational status.
+While this is significant at each level of education, the probability of obtaining that level of salary is highest for MA (16.6%) followed by BA (12.7%) and the least for HSC (3.3%).

-The probit regressions for salary against grades and other control variables show that HSC and BA grades are not in fact useful in predicting higher salary levels (Annex Table A.3).
-The regression coefficients for both HSC and BA grades are generally not significant, and, in one case, were of the wrong sign.
-We may also note that there was no effect of gender found, while there was significant effects of age, location and family income on salaries.
+The probit regressions for Salary against grades and other control variables, show that HSC and BA grades are not in fact useful in predicting higher salary levels (Annex Table 3).
+The regression coefficients for both HSC and BA grades are generally not significant, and in one case, was of the wrong sign.
+We may also note that there was no effect of gender found while there was significant effects of age, location and family income on salaries.